Development#

 Note that the commit will fail if your code does not pass make lint.
 You have to fix all issues listed by make lint before committing.
 You can try committing twice in a row to see if the linting could fix all issues by itself or if you have to fix something yourself.

-8. Submit a pull request.
-Visit your primap2 fork on GitHub and submit your branch as a pull request.
+7. Submit a pull request.
+Visit primap2 on GitHub and submit your branch as a pull request.

 That’s it!
 For more details for each particular topic, keep reading.

 We use the GitHub flow to integrate changes in PRIMAP2.
 The basic idea is that “packages” of changes are developed in branches, and integrated into the main PRIMAP2 branch using pull requests.
-Since only members of the pik-primap team on GitHub can create branches directly in the PRIMAP2 repository, it is easiest if everybody just creates their branches for development in their own fork.
+Since only members of the pik-primap team on GitHub can create branches directly in the PRIMAP2 repository, developers who are not members of the pik-primap team should create a fork and then create branches in their own fork.

 Members of the pik-primap team can also push directly to the main PRIMAP2 branch, which should only be used for small self-contained changes.
 If in doubt, use a branch and send a pull request.

-We use the black code format standard, which is also enforced by our CI pipeline and pre-commit hooks, so you will use that standard.
-Don’t worry about it, though, it all happens automatically, just running “make lint” will apply the standard.
+We use the black code format standard (via the ruff linter), which is also enforced by our CI pipeline and pre-commit hooks, so you will use that standard.
+Don’t worry about it, though, it all happens automatically, just running make lint will apply the standard.
 We also follow PEP8, so use CamelCase for classes and lowercase_with_underscores for functions and arguments.
 “Hide” functions which are not (yet) meant to be part of the public API using a leading _, etc.

 Please use type annotations where appropriate to facilitate static type checking and state your expectations explicitly for other developers and users.
 Please also document your code, see the section below.